alMukaafih/vsacode/README.md

 ## How to use
 1. Install this package from `npm`.
-2. Download the plugin you want to convert from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items) e.g. [JetBrains Icon Theme](https://marketplace.visualstudio.com/items?itemName=chadalen.vscode-jetbrains-icon-theme).
+2. Download the plugin you want to convert from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items) e.g. [JetBrains File Icon Theme](https://marketplace.visualstudio.com/items?itemName=chadalen.vscode-jetbrains-icon-theme).
 3. Note the filename in this case `chadalen.vscode-jetbrains-icon-theme.vsix` you will need it when running the command.
 3. Run `vsa icon filename` to convert the plugin.
 In place of filename input the filename of the plugin you noted.
 4. You will see output like this on the command line